What is financial consolidation?

 Finding the right financial consolidation software for your needs

 Generally, the financial consolidation process is handled by the company's accounting team.
-As every company is different, there is no 'one size fits all model for how to proceed, but there are some recurring themes regarding the best tools to utilize.
+As every company is different, there is no 'size fits all model for how to proceed, but there are some recurring themes regarding the best tools to utilize.

 Your choice of software tool may vary depending on your company's preference, processes, and general complexity.
 While financial consolidations were once a very manual function, these days, there are several types of electronic tools at your disposal to support your reporting purposes.
 Some of your options are;